GNOME/libadwaita/doc/migrating-libhandy-1-4-to-libadwaita.md

 lost its `direction` parameter.
 The new [signal@Adw.SwipeTracker::prepare] signal behaves exactly like `begin-swipe` was, and can be used instead of it.

+### Adapt to [class@Adw.TabView] API changes

+The `HdyTabVoew:shortcut-widget` property has been removed with no replacement;
+[class@AdwTabView] automatically installs shortcuts with the `GTK_SHORTCUT_SCOPE_MANAGED` scope, so they are automatically available throughout the window without the need to set shortcut widget.

+If some of these shortcuts conflict with another widget, the latter has priority, and it should work automatically if the widget correctly stops event propagation.

 ### Adapt to Stylesheet Changes

 Most widgets don't have a backdrop state anymore, and the following public